pias97/Git-Assignment---02/README.md

-# Git-Assignment---02
+# Git-Deployment---02
-In this assignment, I'll be deploying a static webpage using github pages.
+In this task, I'll be deploying a static webpage using github pages.